Oregu/untyped/README.md

 Notes
 -----
-“This final version of appendo illustrates an important principle: unifications should always come before recursive calls, or calls to other “serious” relations”
+“This final version of appendo illustrates an important principle: unifications should always come before recursive calls, or calls to other “serious” relations.”
-- From WIll Byrd's “Relational Programming in miniKanren: Techniques, Applications, and Implementations”
+(From WIll Byrd's “Relational Programming in miniKanren: Techniques, Applications, and Implementations.”)